 Clolita received an undergraduate degree in Theater and Dance and Business Administration at the University of Maryland Baltimore County (UMBC) and the University of Maryland University College respectively.
 After a short career spent as performing and teaching dance while working full time in administration at UMBC, she rose to the position of the Assistant Vice President for Administration Services.
 During that time, Clolita worked with at least three professional organizations and traveled around the country teaching workshops in contracting and public procurement.
 Always the student, at the age of forty-two while working full-time, she earned her Juris Doctorate from the University of Maryland School of Law.

-Hungry for more responsibility and the lure of the corporate world, Clolita retired from the University in 2008 and became Senior Counsel for Constellation Energy Corporation which later merged with Exelon Corporation, a Fortune 50 corporation, where she became Assistant General Counsel specializing in contracts and intellectual property.
-She traveled between Exelon’s headquarters in Chicago and locations in Philadelphia and Baltimore to work with her utility clients ComED, PECO and Baltimore Gas & Electric Company.
-After a very successful corporate career, she retired at the end of 2014.
+Clolita retired from my career in academia in 2008 to become Senior Counsel for Constellation Energy Corporation which later merged with Exelon Corporation, a Fortune 50 corporation and became an Assistant General Counsel specializing in contracts and intellectual property travelling between Exelon’s headquarters in Chicago and locations in Philadelphia and Baltimore to work with utility clients ComED, PECO and Baltimore Gas & Electric Company until she retired at the end of 2014.

 Clolita has survived cancer, discrimination, poverty, sexual and physical abuse with a passion to pay it forward by inspiring, mentoring and encouraging women.
 Now in retirement, Clolita spends her time giving back by a motivational speaker, certified life coach and mentor.